Sambisa Forest: Geography

-The Sambisa forest is located at the northeastern tip of the west Sudanian Savanna and the southern boundary of the Sahel Savannah about 60 km south east of Maiduguri, the capital of the state of Borno.
-It occupies parts of the states of Borno, Adamawa, Yobe, Gombe, Bauchi along the corridor Darazo, Jigawa, and some parts of Kano state farther north.
-It is administered by the Local government areas of Nigeria of Askira/Uba in the south, by Damboa in the southwest, and by Konduga and Jere in the west.
+The Sambisa Forest is located at the northeastern tip of the west Sudanian savanna and the southern boundary of the Sahel savanna about 60 km southeast of Maiduguri, Borno State.
+It occupies parts of the states of Borno, Adamawa, Yobe, Gombe, Bauchi along the corridor Darazo, Jigawa, and some parts of Kano State farther north.
+It is administered by Askira/Uba in the south, Damboa in the southwest, and Konduga and Jere in the west.

-The name of the forest comes from the village of Sambisa which is on the border with Gwoza in the East.
-The Gwoza hills in the East have peaks of 1,300 meters above sea level and form part of the Mandara Mountains range along the Cameroon-Nigeria border.
+The name of the forest comes from the village of Sambisa, which is on the border with Gwoza in the east.
+The Gwoza hills in the east have peaks of 1,300 meters above sea level and form part of the Mandara Mountains range along the Cameroon–Nigeria border.
 The forest is drained by seasonal streams into the Yedseram and the Ngadda Rivers.

 Climate

-The climate is hot and semi-arid, with minimum temperatures of about 21.5 °C between December and February, a maximum of about 48 °C in May and average temperatures of about 28-29 °C. The dry season is from November to May and the wet season is between May and September/October with annual rainfall of about 190 mm.
+The climate is hot and semi-arid, with minimum temperatures of about 21.5 °C between December and February, a maximum of about 48 °C in May and average temperatures of about 28–29 °C. The dry season is from November to May, and the wet season is between May and September/October, with annual rainfall of about 190 mm.

 Flora

-The Sambisa forest is one of the few forests in North Eastern Nigeria where sparse vegetation is the norm.
-Most of the vegetation is typical of the Sudanian Savanna although, because of human activity, some parts have become more like the Sahel savanna.
-The forest consists of a mixture of open woodland and sections of very dense vegetation of short trees about two metres high and thorny bushes, with a height of 1/2-1 metre, which are difficult to penetrate.
+The Sambisa Forest is one of the few forests in northeastern Nigeria where sparse vegetation is the norm.
+Most of the vegetation is typical of the Sudanian savanna, although, because of human activity, some parts have become more like the Sahel savanna.
+The forest consists of a mixture of open woodland and sections of very dense vegetation of short trees about two metres high and thorny bushes, with a height of 1/2-1 metres, which are difficult to penetrate.
 Major trees and bushes in the forest include tallow, rubber, wild black plum, birch, date palm, mesquite, acacia, monkey bread, red bushwillow, baobab, jackalberry, tamarind and terminalia.

-Birds and Mammals
+Fauna

-BirdLife International reported that, 62 species of birds have been recorded in the Sambisa Game Reserve, including the guinea fowl, francolin, village weaver, Abyssinian ground hornbill, Arabian bustard, Savile's bustard, African collared-dove, chestnut-bellied starling, black scrub-robin and the Sudan golden sparrow.
+BirdLife International reports that 62 species of birds have been recorded in the Sambisa Game Reserve, including the guinea fowl, francolin, village weaver, Abyssinian ground hornbill, Arabian bustard, Savile's bustard, African collared-dove, chestnut-bellied starling, black scrub-robin and Sudan golden sparrow.
 The forest was also thought to be the last remaining site of the ostrich in Nigeria.

-Seventeen species of mammals were reported in 2010 in the Sambisa Game Reserve including, baboon, patas monkey, tantalus monkey, Grimm's duiker, red-fronted gazelle, African bush elephant, roan antelope, hartebeest, African leopard and spotted hyenas.
-However poaching, chopping downing trees for fuel, human agricultural penetration and the Boko Haram jihadist group's activities since 2013 have reduced their numbers since then.
+Seventeen species of mammals were reported in 2010 in the Sambisa Game Reserve, including the baboon, patas monkey, tantalus monkey, Grimm's duiker, red-fronted gazelle, African bush elephant, roan antelope, hartebeest, African leopard and spotted hyenas.
+However, poaching, chopping downing trees for fuel, human agricultural penetration and the Boko Haram jihadist group's activities since 2013 have reduced their numbers.
 An aerial survey of the game reserve in 2006 reported seeing only five large wild animal species.